GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 For example, in a product ROI analysis, the localization costs include both the percentage of headcount in your department allocated to the product as well as any external costs.
 But for your headcount, should you include only salary and benefits, or add in bonus, plus stock awards, plus facilities overhead?
 The answer is to know what your company does when it calculates the cost of a headcount.

 This revenue and cost data constitutes part of the data you need to effectively manage your department and to manage up to the executive level.
-See also the chapter “Data Analytics for Global Strategy” xxxxxxxxx[Data Analytics for Global Strategy](#chapter-6:-data-analytics-for-globalization-strategy) for more information.
-If you do not have access to this type of information, either directly or through your manager, consider the approaches outlined in the chapter “Stakeholders—Strategic Engagement and Communication” to establish a productive relationship with Finance. xxxxxxxxx[Stakeholders—Strategic Engagement and Communication](#chapter-3:-stakeholders-strategic-engagement-and-communication)
+See also the chapter [“Data Analytics for Global Strategy”](#chapter-6-data-analytics-for-globalization-strategy) for more information.
+If you do not have access to this type of information, either directly or through your manager, consider the approaches outlined in the chapter ["Stakeholders—Strategic Engagement and Communication"](#chapter-3-stakeholdersstrategic-engagement-and-communication) to establish a productive relationship with Finance.

 #### Procurement